All planning checklists

 Travel to Hampshire

-Allow extra time for traffic on the M3 if travelling from London, especially on a Friday afternoon, and be mindful of ponies on New Forest roads.
+Allow extra M3 time from London on a Friday and watch for ponies on New Forest roads.

 Easy·High impact